Aias/nicktrombley.design/src/writing/refactoring-barnsworthburning.md

 ![A screenshot of my ‘Tags’ page on Evernote, which lets me quickly jump to all the notes I’ve ever taken related to a particular idea.
 I didn’t notice until I took this screenshot that when you highlight a tag, it also highlights all other tags which have notes in common.
 Brilliant.][tags]

-I’ve gotten better (read: more obsessive) about tagging as the process has matured, but even with a lot of untagged notes from the early years, I believe my total number of tags easily tops the total number of notes.
+I’ve gotten better (read: more obsessive) about tagging as my process has matured, but even with a lot of untagged notes from the early years, I believe my total number of tags easily tops the total number of notes.
 The relationships are as important as the ideas themselves.

 Evernote has been a huge part of my intellectual, professional, and sometimes personal life for a long time now.
 It has provided a foundation of ideas for almost every lecture and essay I’ve written in the last five years.
 (On the other hand, sometimes I fear that I can’t think at all these days except in collections of pithy [fragments][fragments], loosely related.)